Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Numerical experiments

 We consider a similar setup to that in \cite{FrGo2021}: the dataset is divided into four approximately equal folds, and three folds are used as the training set $\Dcal^{\mathrm{train}} = \left(\bfX^{\mathrm{train}},\bfY^{\mathrm{train}}\right)$ with $N_{\mathrm{train}}$ observations and the remaining fold is treated as the test set, $\Dcal^{\mathrm{test}} = \left(\bfX^{\mathrm{test}},\bfY^{\mathrm{test}}\right)$ with $N_{\mathrm{test}}$ observations; all four fold combinations are considered.
 As in Section \ref{sec:synthetic}, the BPLS regression models are fitted to multivariate response vectors, whereas competitor methods each involve multiple univariate response fits.
 In addition to the competitor methods used in Section \ref{sec:synthetic}, we also consider the frequentist probabilistic partial least squares model \citep[PPLS,][]{BoUh2018} fitted to the multivariate response.
 In PCR, we identify the components with significant regression coefficients, and in BPLS regression models, we let $\widehat{\ttQ}_{y_r}$ be the effective dimension of the regression of response element $y_r$ ($r=1,\ldots,\ttR$), i.e.~$\widehat{\ttQ}_{y_r} = \sum_{q=1}^{\infty} \mathbb{I}_{\{|\hat{c}_{rq}|\geq 0.05c^*\}},$ where $\hat{c}_{rq}$ are the posterior mean estimates of the entries of $C$ and $c^* = \max_{r,q}|\hat{c}_{rq}|$.
 Performance metrics are given as empirical averages of the RMSEP across the four fold combinations, and we also report the estimates of the effective dimensionality of the data (i.e. number of latent variables or components) for each method as an average over the four folds.

 As shown in Table \ref{tab:nir_grain}, in the benchmark grain mash NIR spectral data, all three of the BPLS-based methods outperform the existing standard approaches in terms of prediction accuracy, with the L-BPLS approach performing optimally.
 The BPLS methods had lower variation in the $\widehat{\ttQ}_{y_r}$ estimates which suggests that the inaccuracy for other methods here may be due to the incorrect choice of the latent dimension.
+A comparison of BPLS methods to standard Bayesian factor analysis approaches on the NIR dataset can be found in Appendix F.1 of the Supplementary Material.
 Additionally, Figure \ref{fig:NIRgrain_PredIntervals} illustrates point predictions and 95\% prediction intervals from the L-BPLS model for 40 random test samples in one test fold of the NIR grain spectral data.
 The natural provision of coherent prediction intervals under the BPLS approach, particularly in the case of glucose (Figure \ref{fig:NIRgrain_PredIntervals} (left)), provides richer inference, enabling more informed decision-making.
 For example, as noted in \cite{LiFr2009}, it is desirable to dilute the grain mash to achieve a glucose concentration of $\leq$1gL$^{-1}$ for fermentation.
 If NIR spectral measurements are used instead of more expensive gold standard tests, there will be uncertainty in the final glucose predictions.
-Treating these predictions as infallible could lead to grain mash samples which are which have too high a concentration of glucose for processing purposes, potentially resulting in a waste of resources.
-To mitigate this, the processor could incorporate an upper quantile of the predictive posterior as a reference point for determining a more robust dilution protocol.
+Treating these predictions as infallible could lead to grain mash samples which have too high a concentration of glucose for processing purposes.
+To mitigate this, the processor could instead employ a more conservative dilution protocol using an upper quantile of the posterior predictive distribution as the glucose content prediction, thereby ensuring robustness.